Premier League parachute and solidarity payments: Changes to distribution of overseas TV rights

-From 2019–20, the current level of revenue from international TV rights sales will still be shared equally between all 20 Premier League clubs.
+From 2019 to 2020, the current level of revenue from international TV rights sales will still be shared equally between all 20 Premier League clubs.
 Any increase on that level, will then be distributed according to where a team finish in the league.
 As the Parachute and Solidarity Payments are linked only to the equally shared element of TV rights, any increase of international TV rights is likely to have little benefit to EFL clubs.

 Debate and criticism

 There are several concerns often raised around the structure and amount of the payments.
 These generally relate to the perceived level of fairness, and the impact on the competitive balance of the second tier (EFL Championship).
 Concerns often raised include: